 Prabhupāda: No, no. Why does he say that "You do this"?
 That is guru.
 Guru means one who orders.
 That is guru.
 That means you reject all other gurus...
 That means...
 He means to say that "You reject all other gurus.
 Accept me guru."
 That's all.

 You have to accept guru this way or that way.
-You need a guru for everything.
+You need guru for everything.
 We might not officially call them gurus, but there are so many people who gave us instructions in our life and we have benefited from them.
 There’s no such a thing as being without a spiritual master at any stage of our life.
-We simply have to consider who the bona fide spiritual master is, not whether we should accept someone or not.
+We simply have to consider who is the bona fide spiritual master, not whether we should accept someone or not.